hacken-in/hacken-in/README.md

 [![Build Status](https://secure.travis-ci.org/nerdhub/hcking.png?branch=master)](http://travis-ci.org/nerdhub/hcking)
 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/nerdhub/hcking)

-This is the code of [hcking.de](http://hcking.de).
-Hcking.de is an event calendar for geeks in and around Cologne.
+This is the code of [nerdhub.de](http://nerdhub.de), an event calendar for geeks in and around Cologne.

-We discuss features and problems in our [google group](http://groups.google.com/group/hcking).
+We discuss features and problems in our [Google Group](http://groups.google.com/group/hcking).

 ## Scope of Hcking.de

-When you want to add an event to hcking.de please check with the following guidelines:
+When you want to add an event to [nerdhub.de](http://nerdhub.de) please check with the following guidelines:

-* Currently we only feature events in Ruhr area plus BIG events in europe
+* Currently we only feature events in Ruhr area plus BIG events in Europe
 * The following topics are allowed:
   * Programming (in any language)
   * Nerd-Culture (like Star Wars, Ponies, Gaming, Comics...)